intellifi-nl/push-doc/mqtt_topics.md

 Events are send when is changed inside the items resource.

-* create: New item created.
+* created: New item created.
 Only when the item has never been seen before.
-* update: An update has been done on the item.
+* updated: An update has been done on the item.
 This is only send if the label or image where changed?
-* appear: An item is detected by our systems.
+* appeared: An item is detected by our systems.
 It's now present.
-* disappear: An item has not been detected by our systems, we really don't know where it currently is.
+* disappeared: An item has not been detected by our systems, we really don't know where it currently is.
 It's not present anymore.
-* location-update: `location_now` and/or `location_last` fields have been updated.
+* moved or updated-location: `location_now` and/or `location_last` fields have been updated.
 The old values are also included in the change message.
 * hit/`spot-id`/`antenna-number`: Hit that was received on this item, spot antenna combination.
 Allows you to subscribe very specifically!
   * Example: items/48787f90s/hit/203/3